Monastery holiday at St. Paul Abbey in Lavanttal in Carinthia

 - Monastery Wernberg Carinthia - from Brennesselschloss to guest monastery

-- Discover Carinthia specialties during holidays in the Gailtal and Lesachtal
+- Discover Carinthian specialties on holiday in the Gailtal

 We would like to thank Father Maximilian for the friendly welcome in the St. Paul's Abbey in Lavanttal, Our heartfelt thanks go to Frater Maximilian, who brought us closer to the cultural treasures of the monastery.
 And we thank you Klösterreich for the invitation to this interesting blogger trip to the treasury of Carinthia.